jtsteinbach/sandbox/README.md

 This is the same trust move that transparency logs and blockchain checkpoints make — externalize one small value, protect an unbounded history — implemented with a single SHA-256 and no infrastructure.
 Anchor as often as your paranoia requires; each anchor protects everything before it.

+Anchors also work as **bookmarks you can return to**: `sb restore <anchor>` puts the current branch's content back to exactly the state that anchor witnessed — non-destructively, as a new save.
+Verify with it, restore to it: the same sixteen characters serve both.

 ---

 ## 10. Portable archives (.sbox)